 When I contacted the Heart and Stroke Foundation last month about their newest heart failure = death and disability messaging, I was told that the poster – and others like this cheerful one on the right showing a man slumped on a park bench, apparently waiting to die – were developed for their 2016 Report on the Health of Canadians: The Burden of Heart Failure.
 So far, HSF has not yet responded to my February 22nd follow-up request asking who their target market is for these images/messages, and if they had anticipated the reaction of those actually living with heart failure upon seeing them.

 This comprehensive HSF report is depressing to read.
 Speaking of which, only one paragraph about depression linked to a heart failure diagnosis is included in the 12-page report.
 (After eight full pages, however, the report does concede that “people can learn to live active, healthy lives” even with a heart failure diagnosis).

-But significantly under-reported is the fact that depression is common among those diagnosed with heart failure, affecting up to 40% of all such patients.
+But significantly under-reported is the fact that new-onset depression is common among those diagnosed with heart failure, affecting up to 40% of all such patients.
 As described by the European Society of Cardiology at last year’s conference, depression as a direct result of hearing this diagnosis is associated with:

 - loss of motivation

 - change in appetite with corresponding weight change

 This depression-associated reality is important because we know that heart patients suffering from such symptoms are far less likely to take their prescribed meds, exercise, change their diet, show up for medical appointments and cardiac rehabilitation classes, quit smoking, lose weight, or be able to manage their considerable chronic stress.